aryanak-18/Node-Farm/Readme.md

 1. Clone the repository.
 2. Install the required dependencies by running `npm install`.
-3. Start the server by running `node server.js`.
+3. Start the server by running `npm start`.

 ## Dependencies